Benjamin Long: Biography

 Benjamin Long was born March 7, 1838, in Zürich, Switzerland.
 He married Eugenia De Vleschondere, an immigrant from Belgium, on 25 March 1862 at the home of Jacob Nussbaumer in Dallas, Texas.
 They had one son and four daughters.

-He emigrated as part of the La Réunion Colony, a utopian community which failed in part because most of the settlers were skilled craftsmen rather than farmers.
-Many of the settlers moved into east Dallas.
+He emigrated to join of the La Réunion Colony, a utopian community which failed in part because too many of the settlers were skilled craftsmen and not enough were farmers.
+Many of the settlers moved into Dallas after the colony was dissolved.
 It was then that Lang changed the spelling of his name to Long.

-During the American Civil War, he supported the Union, but moved to Mexico to avoid becoming involved in the hostilities.
+Because he supported the Union against slavery, during the American Civil War Lang moved to Mexico to avoid becoming involved in the hostilities.
 Following the Civil War, he was appointed mayor of Dallas by the military government in Austin for the term 1868–1870.
 He became a naturalized citizen in 1869.
 He resigned as mayor in April 1870 to return to Switzerland where he encouraged immigration to Texas.
 He was re-elected for a two-year term 1872–1874, but was defeated for re-election in 1874.

 Long provided funds for the right of way for the Texas and Pacific Railway and helped to secure land for the construction of the depot during his second term in office.
 He also built an artificial recreation lake, Long's Lake.
 He was a member of the Tannehill Lodge #52 A.F. and A.M.